Robbert Olijfveld: 2022–2026: Barendrecht, Sportlust and Capelle

-Sportlust '46

 On 9 February 2024, Olijfveld was announced as Sportlust '46's new signing ahead of the 2024–25 season.
 He made his debut for the club on 17 August, the first matchday of the season, starting in a 0–0 draw against Eemdijk.
 Olijfveld scored his first competitive goal for Sportlust on 24 August with a 61st-minute penalty in a 3–1 away loss to his former club, IJsselmeervogels.
-In the following month, he scored consecutive braces in league matches on 14 September and 21 September, helping Sportlust secure victories against ROHDA Raalte and HBC Heemstede.
+In the following month, he scored consecutive braces in league matches on 14 September and 21 September, helping Sportlust secure victories against Rohda Raalte and HBC Heemstede.

+On 15 April 2025, Olijfveld signed with Vierde Divisie club Capelle ahead of the 2025–26 season.

+2026–present: Return to ASWH

+In June 2026, Olijfveld returned to ASWH, signing a two-year contract with the club, which had just been relegated to the Vierde Divisie.
+The move, announced on 12 June, followed his departure from Capelle in late May, when he and the club agreed to part by mutual consent.